axelsoto/dtCSM_unsupervised/readme.md

 ----------------------------------------------
+_If you find this method useful for your research project, please cite:_

 A.J.
 Soto, R. Kiros, V. Keselj, E. Milios.
 "Exploratory Visual Analysis and Interactive Pattern Extraction from Semi-Structured Data", ACM Transactions on Interactive and Intelligent Systems.
 Vol 5, 3, Article 16, 2015.